 The non-receipt of a notice of a meeting of the Directors or the accidental omission to give notice of a meeting to a person entitled to receive notice does not invalidate any thing done (including the passing of a resolution) at a meeting of Directors.

-Election of Chairperson
+Election of Chair and Deputy Chair

-The Chairperson must be elected in accordance with clause 14.4.16.7(a)
+The Directors must, at the first Directors' meeting after the AGM, annually elect from their number a Chair and Deputy Chair (or equivalent) by a majority vote.

+The Directors must ensure that no one gender is elected to both the Chair and Deputy Chair (or equivalent) positions.

+A Director elected to be Chair or Deputy Chair (or equivalent) under clause 16.7(a) will, subject to remaining a Director, remain Chair or Deputy Chair (or equivalent, as applicable) for such period as the Directors determine.

-Despite clause 16.7(a)(b), if:
+Despite clause 16.7(b), if:

-there is no person elected as Chairperson; or
+there is no person elected as Chair; or

-the Chairperson is not present within 15 minutes after the time appointed for the holding of the meeting; or
+the Chair is not present within 15 minutes after the time appointed for the holding of the meeting; or

-the Chairperson is unwilling to act,
+the Chair is unwilling to act,

-the Directors present may elect one of their number to be chair of the meeting.
+the Deputy Chair or equivalent will be chair of the meeting.
+If the Deputy Chair is also not present or the Deputy Chair is unwilling to act, the Directors present may elect one of their number to be chair of the meeting.

+A Director elected as Chair or Deputy Chair (or equivalent) may be re-elected as Chair or Deputy Chair (or equivalent), so long as they remain a Director.

 Circulating resolutions

 The Directors may pass a resolution without a Directors' meeting being held if notice in writing of the resolution is given to all Directors and a majority of the Directors entitled to vote on the resolution (not being less than the number required for a quorum at a meeting of Directors) sign a document containing a statement that they are in favour of the resolution set out in the document.

 Separate copies of the document may be used for signing by the Directors if the wording of the resolution and statement is identical in each copy.
-A facsimile transmission or other document produced by electronic means under the name of a Director with the Director's authority is taken to be a document signed by the Director for the purposes of clause 16.8(a) and is taken to be signed when received by the Company in legible form.
+An email or document produced by electronic means under the name of a Director with the Director's authority is taken to be a document signed by the Director for the purposes of clause 16.8(a) and is taken to be signed when received by the Company in legible form.

 The resolution is passed when the last Director signs.